skytap/course-manager-examples/examples/mastodon/README.md

 ## Metadata Requirements

-The scripts in this course require the following metadata attributes to be created in Course Manager, as course, feature, or lab metadata.
-In addition, the scripts create several lab metadata attributes, which are not enumerated here.
+The Scripts in this course require the following Metadata and Sensitive Metadata attributes to be created in Course Manager, associated with the lab, event, user, course or feature.
+The Scripts also create several Metadata attributes for the lab that are referenced in the Course Manager

-### Metadata (available to lab user)
+### Metadata

 - `azure_tenant_id`
 - `azure_subscription_id`